fchastanet/bash-tools/README.md

-        remoteDBName will represent the name of the file profile will be calculated against the dump itself this option is incompatible with -f|--from-dsn option
+        remoteDBName will represent the name of the file profile will be calculated against the dump itself this option is incompatible with -f|--from-dsn option --tables table1,table2      import only table specified in the list if aws mode, ignore profile option

     Aws s3 location       : s3://example.com/exports/